per1234/AX-12A-servo-library/README.md

 - Put the folder into your library folder (usually Documents/Arduino/libraries)

 ## How to use the library
-To use the library, include header file :
+To use the library, include header file located in the src folder :
 ```
-#include "DynamixelSerial.h"
+#include "src/AX12A.h"
 ```

 The library is provided with 4 Arduino examples :